 Consumer Electronics Show (CES)

+CES is upon us.
 Bicycles and cars are increasingly becoming partners on roads in the cities around the Nation.
-Cyclenav has come up with an app that gives the bicycle rider audio turn by turn way to get off the beaten path, away from all the cars and still home safely.
+Cyclenav has come up with an app that gives the bicycle rider audio turn by turn way to get off the beaten path, away from all the cars, and still home safely.
 Scott Rice, Global Director, Schwinn CycleNav shows Lou Ann Hammond, CEO, Driving the Nation how CycleNav works.

 Just like a TomTom or handsfree nav system you bring into the car you can toss your smartphone into your bike basket or bag and your hands are free to steer while CycleNav speaks directions and flashes turn indicators.